Frequently Asked Questions

 Can I have a private tent?

-Yes, we provide enough tents so that everyone can sleep in their own private shelter if they wish.
-For more information, please see: Equipment
+Yes, we provide enough tents so that each person can sleep in their own private shelter if they wish.

 Is there an age limit?

-We have no specific age limit; however, our trips are not suitable for most pre-teen children.
-Families with pre-teens would likely have a better experience by arranging a custom tour designed specifically for their group.
+We have no specific age limit; however, many of our trips are not likely suitable for pre-teen children.
+Families with pre-teens would probably have a better experience by arranging a custom tour designed specifically for their group.
 The Kayak Guesthouse Vacation can be tailored to suit family groups; please contact Gord for details.

 Is a double kayak available?

-A Necky Looksha T double kayak is available in Rose Harbour; however, we do not provide a paddling partner for the double.
+A Seaward Southwind double kayak is available in Rose Harbour; however, we do not provide a paddling partner for the double.
 (We provide each person with the opportunity to paddle a single kayak.)
 If you would prefer paddling the double, please be sure to arrive with a paddling partner.

 Can I bring my own paddle, PFD or kayak?